colowill/colowill/README.md

 - 👾 Looking to collaborate on **Open Source Projects** and **Indie Game Developments**

-- 💜 Passionate about technology, music, film, video games, basketball, and my art
+- 💜 Passionate about technology, music, film, video games, basketball, and my personal artwork

 ## 🚀 Language & Tools